A lot or a little?

 What's the story?

-Eleven-year-old Harriet M. Welsch (Michelle Trachtenberg) wants to be a writer.
+In HARRIET THE SPY, eleven-year-old Harriet M. Welsch (Michelle Trachtenberg) wants to be a writer.
 Golly (Rosie O'Donnell), her nanny and best friend, encourages her to work toward her goal by keeping a notebook and writing down her observations about everything she sees.
 Harriet becomes a keen observer for the sake of her writing.
 Harriet's endeavor suffers a setback when Golly and her parents decide that she no longer needs to have a nanny.
 Even worse, her top-secret notebook gets into the hands of her nemesis, Marion, the class snob.
 The snob reads aloud all that Harriet has written, and the children ostracize her.
 Harriet learns that there is more to people than just the superficial details that she notes in her book.

 Is it any good?

-It's a great story, but there's too much plot and not enough character development.
+This is a great story, but there's too much plot and not enough character development.
 Louise Fitzhugh's book of the same title has been a favorite of several generations of girls.
 They're the best audience for this movie, which brings the story faithfully to life (but moves it from Manhattan of the 1960s to a blander, unidentified city of the present).
 The problem is that the film too often gets lost amid long, uninteresting scenes involving Harriet, her friends, and their escapades.

 We want to learn more about some of the colorful characters Harriet spies on.
 The movie spends just enough time with them to catch our attention, then disappoints us by forgetting about them.
 The only character we come to know is Harriet, who tests our sympathy by writing down mean observations about her classmates.
-The highlight of the movie is Rosie O'Donnell's performance as Golly.
+The highlight of Harriet the Spy is Rosie O'Donnell's performance as Golly.

 What do you think are the challenges of turning a popular book into a movie?
 What are some other examples of books turned into movies?